The Battle Checklist!

 OCR World Championship Qualifications

 We are proud and excited to be an OCR World Championship qualifying race!
 What does that mean?
-That if you meet the qualification standards, you can compete in the championship race on October 13th – 15th in Blue Mountain, Ontario, Canada.
+That if you meet the qualification standards, you can compete in the championship race on October 19th – 21st in London, England.
 Learn more about the race here.

 - You don’t have to be in the Elite Wave to qualify.